ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 ## Tables

-The [Tables]{target="_blank"} extension adds the ability to create tables in Markdown by using a simple syntax.
+The [Tables] extension adds the ability to create tables in Markdown by using a simple syntax.
 Enable it via `mkdocs.yml` (albeit it should be enabled by default):

 ``` yaml